 William H. “Bill” Howe

-William H. “Bill” Howe is a relentless, hard-nosed publisher whose dedication to the newspaper industry and his community is thorough and unwavering.
+William H. “Bill” Howe, the third of five generations of Howes to own and publish the Courier Press, is a relentless, hard-nosed publisher whose dedication to the newspaper industry and his community is thorough and unwavering.

 As the third of five generations of Howes to own and publish the Courier Press, Howe has lived all of his 95 years understanding the newspaper business to be his family’s tradition and commitment to their local community.
 Howe is a walking encyclopedia of Prairie du Chien, full of stories, anecdotes and facts.
 He is the epitome of passion and love for his profession, community and conservation.